nefeline/javascript-testing/README.md

 In this project I developed a set of tests using [Jasmine](http://jasmine.github.io/) for a pre-existing web-based application that reads RSS feeds.
 These test the underlying business logic of the application as well as the event handling and DOM manipulation.

+This Project was built for Udacity's Front-End Web Development Nanodegree.

 ## How to install

 1. Clone or download this repository